chinamike65/hugo-tuolesi/content/book6/book6en.md

 Dharma King Yeshe Gyatso was hiding in a cave, and people surreptitiously brought him meals.

-In the 1980s, they were invited out by the villagers one by one, which had no effect on the inheritance.
+In the 1980s, they were invited out by the villagers one by one, and so had no effect on the inheritance.

 We were very lucky.
 When I was studying at Ta'er Monastery in the 1980s, there were a lot of eminent monks and great virtues.

-At that time, there were hundreds of eminent monks to choose from, and one could choose to worship this or that as a teacher.
+At that time, there were hundreds of eminent monks to choose from, and one could choose to follow this or that guru as one's teacher.

 This is not the case anymore.
 There are very few recognized great virtues in Tibetan areas.

 There are two other teachers in Labrang Monastery, Master Huadan and Master Jiayang Gyatso.
 Master Jiayang Gyatso is the teacher of the 11th Panchen Lama.
 These two masters are recognized as eminent monks and great virtues.

-Tibetan Buddhism has the characteristics of complete inheritance, first of all, the complete inheritance of precepts.
+Tibetan Buddhism has the characteristics of complete lineage, and most importantly, the complete lineage of precepts.

-There are three major precepts in Buddhism: the precepts of no liberation, the precepts of bodhisattvas, and the precepts of tantra.
+There are three major precepts in Buddhism: the precepts of renunciation, the precepts of Bodhisattvas, and the precepts of tantra.

-The Hinayana only has the precepts of different liberation.
-The Chinese tradition has the precepts of different liberation and the Bodhisattva.
+The Hinayana only has the precepts of solitary liberation.
+The Chinese tradition has the precepts of other liberation and the Bodhisattva path.
 The Tibetan tradition adds a tantric precept on the basis of these two precepts.
 The inheritance of the three precepts is very complete.

-The second is the success of oral inheritance.
+The second is the success of oral transmission.

-For example, in the Tibetan Tripitaka, we all have oral transmissions, and the inheritance has never been interrupted.
+For example, in the Tibetan Tripitaka, we all have oral transmissions, and the transmission has never been interrupted.

-An oral tradition is passed on from the master to the disciple.
-Every day the master and the disciple face each other, the master reads it every day, and the disciple listens every day.
+An oral tradition is passed on from master to disciple.
+Every day the master and the disciple face each other, the master reads to him every day, and the disciple listens every day.

 The inheritance of sermons and empowerments is complete.